India’s government opposes legalisation of same sex marriages

 The government’s response to the 2018 landmark verdict on Sunday’s filing was that it did not mean a default recognition of same-sex marriage as a fundamental legal right in the country.

-It said that the court had never accepted gay marriage as part of the fundamental right to life and dignity, but at the same time, the state does not hold other forms of unions to be “unlawful”.
+The government said that the court had never accepted gay marriage as part of the fundamental right to life and dignity – but at the same time, the state does not hold other forms of unions to be “unlawful”.

-It added that any interference with current marriage laws “would cause a complete havoc with the delicate balance of personal laws in the country and in accepted societal values”.
+And added that any interference with current marriage laws “would cause complete havoc with the delicate balance of personal laws in the country and in accepted societal values”.

-Several Asian countries have been gradually moving towards the acceptance of same sex unions, as seen in landmark judgements in Japan and Singapore.
+Several Asian countries have been gradually moving towards the acceptance of same-sex unions, as seen in landmark judgments in Japan and Singapore.

 Taiwan became the first Asian country to legalise gay marriage in 2019.

-Singapore last year repealed a colonial-era law to legalise homosexuality, but took steps to bar same sex marriages.
+Singapore last year repealed a colonial-era law to legalise homosexuality but took steps to bar same-sex marriages.
+Thailand recently approved laws to allow such unions.

-Japan is the only country among the Group of Seven nations that does not legally recognise same sex unions, although the public broadly favours recognition.
+Japan is the only country among the G7 nations that does not legally recognise same-sex unions, although the public broadly favours recognition.

 Join our commenting forum